 That uncertainty breeds fear.
 And fear kills adoption before it starts.

 Poor rollouts create resistance that's hard to undo.
-Once people feel blindsided or threatened, getting buy-in becomes ten times harder.
+Once people feel blindsided or threatened, getting buy-in is ten times harder.
 Yet most leaders underestimate how much communication matters.

-The result?
-Expensive tools that sit unused.
-Teams that drag their feet.
-And a growing gap between what AI could do and what it actually does.
+So you end up with expensive tools that sit unused.
+Teams drag their feet.
+The gap between what AI could do and what it actually does keeps growing.

 The good news: your team is more ready than you think

-Here's what the data shows: employees are moving faster on AI than their leaders realize.
+The data might surprise you.
+Employees are moving faster on AI than their leaders realize.

-According to McKinsey's 2025 "Superagency in the Workplace" report, C-suite executives estimate that only 4% of employees use AI for at least 30% of their daily work.
-The actual number?
-13%—more than three times higher.
+McKinsey's 2025 "Superagency in the Workplace" report found a gap.
+C-suite executives estimate only 4% of employees use AI for 30%+ of their daily work.
+The real number is 13%, more than three times higher.

 Employees aren't the bottleneck.
 In many cases, they're waiting for leadership to catch up.

-The same research found that 48% of employees rank training as the most important factor for AI adoption.
+The same research found something else.
+48% of employees rank training as the top factor for AI adoption.
 They want to learn.
 They want support.
 They don't want to be left behind.

-And small businesses are already moving.
-According to a 2025 Thryv survey, 55% of small businesses now use AI—up from 39% just a year ago.
-Of those using it, 80% say AI enhances their workforce rather than replaces it.
+And growing businesses are already moving.
+A 2025 Thryv survey puts it at 55% of growing businesses now using AI.
+That's up from 39% a year ago.
+Of those using it, 80% say AI makes their workforce stronger.

 Your team can handle this.
 They just need the right introduction.